-Resources for both ICT and Digital the projects, including project management, will be considered on a case-by-case basis.
+Resources for both Digital and ICT projects, including project management, will be considered on a case-by-case basis.

 We will:

 - Pursue national funding opportunities where available to supplement business cases. - Seek to share costs with partners and drive return on investment, whilst adhering to procurement standards.